MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 that is required for each sushi piece to connect to it's child nodes, the chopsticks.

 > [action]
 > Add the following method to your *SushiPiece* class.
+This goes below where the `required init` method ends and before the last curly bracket.
 >

 ```
 func connectChopsticks() {
     /* Connect our child chopstick nodes */